kristianmandrup/min-ionic-react-app/docs/ios/iOS-Push-Notifications.md

 Upload your APNs authentication key to Firebase.
 If you don't already have an APNs authentication key, see [Configuring APNs with FCM](https://firebase.google.com/docs/cloud-messaging/ios/certs).

+To create an authentication key:

+In your developer account, go to `Certificates, Identifiers & Profiles`, and under `Keys`, select `All`.

+- Click the `Add` button `+` in the upper-right corner.
+- Enter a description for the `APNs Auth Key`
+- Under `Key Services`, select the `APNs` checkbox, and click `Continue`.
+- Click `Confirm` and then `Download`
+- Save your key in a secure place

+IMPORTANT: This is a one-time download, and the key cannot be retrieved later.

+If you'd like to verify that your APNs authentication key is set up properly and is accepted by APNs, try sending a test push notification.

 Inside your project in the Firebase console, select the gear icon, select `Project Settings`, and then select the `Cloud Messaging` tab.

 In APNs authentication key under iOS app configuration, click the `Upload` button.

 - Browse to the location where you saved your key
-- select it
+- Select it
-- click Open
+- Click `Open`
-- Add the key ID for the key (available in Certificates, Identifiers & Profiles in the Apple Developer Member Center)
+- Add the key `ID` for the key (available in Certificates, Identifiers & Profiles in the Apple Developer Member Center)
-- click Upload.
+- Click `Upload`

 The Firebase Cloud Messaging APNs interface uses the [Apple Push Notification service](https://developer.apple.com/notifications/) (APNs) to send messages up to 4KB in size to your iOS app, including when it is in the background.